Skip navigation

 • tell your doctor and pharmacist if you are allergic to lovastatin, any other medications, or any of the ingredients in lovastatin tablets or extended-release tablets.
 Ask your pharmacist for a list of the ingredients.

-• tell your doctor if you have liver disease.
+• tell your doctor if you have or ever had liver disease.
 Your doctor will order laboratory tests to see how well your liver is working even if you do not think you have liver disease.
 Your doctor will probably tell you not to take lovastatin if you have liver disease or if the tests show that you may be developing liver disease.

-• tell your doctor if you drink more than two alcoholic beverages daily, if you are 65 years of age or older, if you have ever had liver disease or if you have or have ever had seizures, muscle aches or weakness, low blood pressure, diabetes, or kidney disease.
+• tell your doctor if you drink more than two alcoholic beverages daily, if you are 65 years of age or older, or if you have or have ever had seizures, muscle aches or weakness, low blood pressure, diabetes, or thyroid or kidney disease.

 • do not breastfeed while you are taking this medication.